-Award assemblies will be held 5 times per year to honor students for their achievements in Language Arts, Math, PE, Choir, and The Raider Award (Positive Character/Behavior).
+Award assemblies will be held monthly to honor students for their achievements in Language Arts, Math, PE, Choir, and The Raider Award (Positive Character/Behavior).

 Attendance Awards

 Attendance awards are in the process of being revised in response to the COVID-19 pandemic.